TheMythologist/tp/docs/DeveloperGuide.md

    1. Test case: `unmark 1 all`<br>
       Expected: Error message appears in the status message explaining that either a person identifier or the all keyword should be provided.

-## **Apendix: Planned Enhancements**
+## **Appendix: Planned Enhancements**

 **Team size**: 5

 ### 1. Add more details for each user

-**Current issue:** We current only store the name, student ID, email, phone and tags of each student.
+**Current issue:** We currently only store the name, student ID, email, phone and tags of each student.

 **Planned enhancement:** We plan to store more crucial student information, such as the faculty, year, or next-of-kin number.

-### 2. Confirmation dialog for `clear` command
+### 2. Confirmation dialogue for `clear` command

 **Current issue:** The `clear` command immediately removes all students in the list, which is a destructive command.

 **Planned enhancement:** We plan to request the user's confirmation before running this destructive command.
-A flag should also be implemented to allow users to bypass this confirmation dialog.
+A flag should also be implemented to allow users to bypass this confirmation dialogue.

 ### 3. More robust checking for phone numbers

-**Current issue:** We use a regex to perform checking if an international phone number is valid.
+**Current issue:** We use a regex to check if an international phone number is valid.
 This does not take into account region/country-specific phone number rules.

-**Planned enhancement:** We plan to comply with verify phone numbers with each country's specific phone number rules.
+**Planned enhancement:** We plan to verify phone numbers with each country's specific phone number rules.
 A validation library such as Google's [`libphonenumber`](https://github.com/google/libphonenumber) could be used.

 ### 4. More robust duplicate checking

 **Current issue:** Duplicates are only identified via their student ID.
 Unlikely scenarios like students having the same name, email and phone number but different student IDs are currently allowed in GreyBook.

 **Planned enhancement:** We plan to tighten the duplicate checking logic beyond just enforcing unique student IDs.
-To accommodate for situations where students may share phone numbers or emails, the updated duplicate checking logic could potentially check if the combination of name, email and phone number matches, which still allows for individual duplicates (like two differently named students sharing a phone number).
+To accommodate situations where students may share phone numbers or emails, the updated duplicate checking logic could potentially check if the combination of name, email and phone number matches, which still allows for individual duplicates (like two differently named students sharing a phone number).

 ### 5. Stricter command argument validation

 **Current issue:** Certain commands like `mark` and `unmark` assume that users will follow the correct command format and will not include any additional text (e.g. flags, another student identifier, or random input) after a student identifier.
 Currently, the parser treats everything before a legitimate flag as part of the student identifier or the `all` keyword, resulting in an invalid person identifier or keyword error message.
-Moreover, the parser currently allows successful execution when a valid command is given but includes invalid trailing text.
+Moreover, the parser currently allows successful execution when a valid command is given, but includes invalid trailing text.
 These issues lead to generic error messages that make it harder for users to understand the cause of the problem, and can even cause confusion when a command appears to succeed despite invalid input.

-**Planned enhancement:** We plan to refactor and modularize argument validation to improve error handling.
+**Planned enhancement:** We plan to refactor and modularise argument validation to improve error handling.
 Enhancements to the argument validation layer will enable detection and rejection of unexpected text or trailing flags, allowing the parser to throw more specific and informative errors.
 This will make error messages clearer for users and make it easier to support future command extensions without requiring changes to existing parser logic.